Wow! I never realized that Kennedy and Vietnam was to your generation what Princess Diana and 9/11 is to ours. – A thirty-something

-The god must die: Allen Dulles, whom JFK had fired as CIA chief (and who later served on the Warren Commission), said, “That little Kennedy . . . he thought he was a god.”
+To be fair, we should note that Noam Chomsky completely disagrees with the claim that JFK was planning to pull out of Viet Nam.
+Michael Parenti and John Judge, in turn, criticize Chomsky’s position.
+But Allen Dulles, whom JFK had fired as CIA chief (and who later “served” on the Warren Commission), said, “That little Kennedy . . . he thought he was a god.”

 But so much of what we think we know remains in the category of allegations and has been managed by the Kennedy clan.
 John F. Kennedy remains a chimera, and because he is more myth than human we all remember him through our own highly subjective lens.
 So I choose to remember who he – and we – might have become.